tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 1. Sign in to the [Azure Portal](https://portal.azure.com/).

-2. On the Azure portal home page, Select **Create a resource**.
+2. On the Azure portal home page, select **Create a resource**.

 3. On the New page, search for **Microsoft Windows 10**.
 Select **Windows 10 Enterprise multi-session, Version 1909** and Select **Create**.

     ![This image shows the window will display the creation of a New Microsoft Windows 10 VM using software plan Windows 10 Enterprise multi-session, Version 1909.](images/windows10VM.png "New Microsoft Windows 10 VM using software plan Windows 10 Enterprise multi-session, Version 1909")

-    >**Note**: In this exercise we are selecting a base Windows 10 image to start with, and installing Office 365 ProPlus using a custom deployment script.
+    >**Note**: In this exercise we are selecting a base Windows 10 image to start with and installing Office 365 ProPlus using a custom deployment script.
 We are also using the latest available release of Windows 10 Enterprise multi-session, but you can choose the version based on your requirements.

 4. On the Create a virtual machine page, fill in the required fields and create the VM by selecting **Review + create**.